danielemoraschi/maplace.js/README.md

 	    <td>boolean</td>
 	    <td>true</td>
 	    <td>
-	      If<strong>false</strong>, defaults styles to the menu will not be applied
+	      If <strong>false</strong>, default style to the menu will not be applied
 	    </td>
 	  </tr>
 	  <tr>